almargolis/quickdev/sphinx/docs/xsynth.rst

-XPython
+XSynth
 =======

-XPython is a pre-processor that helps maximize production code consistency and maximize DRY (Don't Repeat Yourself) implementation.
+XSynth is a pre-processor that helps maximize production code consistency and maximize DRY (Don't Repeat Yourself) implementation.

-An 'xpy' is a source file that XPython translates into a standard 'py' python file.
-XPython uses an simple parsing defininition inspired by the C preprocessor.
-An 'xpy' file contains lines of XPython code and python code.
-XPython code lines begin with '#$' in the first two characters of the line.
+An 'xpy' is a source file that XSynth translates into a standard 'py' python file.
+XSynth uses an simple parsing defininition inspired by the C preprocessor.
+An 'xpy' file contains lines of XSynth code and python code.
+XSynth code lines begin with '#$' in the first two characters of the line.
 All other lines are Python code lines.

-XPython Code
+XSynth Code
 -------------

 **#$define name value**: